kentcdodds/starwars-names/README.md

 ## The problem

 You're writing tests and need to come up with the name of your user stub.
-Why waste time hard-coding `'John Doe'` again when you could use `'Count Dooku'` or `'Qui-Gon Jinn'`?
-Using Star Wars characters makes your tests much more interesting.
+Why waste time hard-coding `'John Doe'` again when you could use `'Pikachu'` or `'Squirtel'`?
+Using Pokemon characters makes your tests much more interesting.

 ## This solution

-This module has ~100 Star Wars character names and exposes an API for you to get a random one every time you call it.
+This module has ~100 Pokemon character names and exposes an API for you to get a random one every time you call it.

 ## Installation